mwarning/KadNode/misc/manpage.md

 ## DESCRIPTION

 **KadNode** is a small P2P DNS resolver.
-It supports authentication based on x509 certificates and hexadecimal public key queries.
+It supports authentication based on x509 certificates and public key queries as base32 and hexadecimal strings.

 ## JOIN THE SWARM